ronduma/cs-546-fitness-app/README.md

 - In addition, an authenticated user will be able to view their own profile which includes information about their account.

 ## Additional Extra Features
-- Ability to Click on Others Profiles
+- Ability to Click on Others Profiles.
+- User can remove previous post.

 ## GitHub Link
 - https://github.com/ronduma/cs-546-fitness-app